-To the extent that a borrower fails to meet the obligations of their loan, the Credit Risk Management team implements specific recovery strategies which are individual to each account.
+To the extent that a borrower fails to meet the obligations of their loan, the Commercial Credit Committee approves specific recovery strategies which are individual to each account.

-Lump sum lifetime mortgages and reversionary interests in property

-Under the terms of these plans, the customer is not obliged to make any repayments during the life of the plan.
+Roll-up lifetime mortgages and reversionary interests in property - Under the terms of these plans, the customer is not obliged to make any repayments during the life of the plan.
 The Bank is repaid from the sale of the property on the earlier of the date on which the customer dies or vacates the property on a permanent basis as a result of moving into long-term care.
-In the case of a lifetime mortgage, the customer also benefits from a "no negative equity" guarantee such that, at the end of the loan, the customer is not obliged to repay more than the value of the property.
+In the case of a lifetime mortgage, the customer benefits from a "no negative equity" guarantee such that, at the end of the loan, the customer is not obliged to repay more than the value of the property.

-Therefore, the primary driver of credit risk within lump sum lifetime mortgages and reversionary interests in property is a fall in house prices, which would result in losses if house prices have fallen sufficiently in real terms at the date of redemption.
-Due to the long-term duration of these loans (up to 25 years) a short term fall in house prices is unlikely to have a significant effect on the Bank's credit risk profile.
+The primary driver of credit risk within roll-up lifetime mortgages and reversionary interests in property is therefore a fall in house prices, which would cause credit losses should house prices fall sufficiently in real terms at the date of redemption.
+Due to the long-term duration of these loans a short term fall in house prices is unlikely to have a significant effect on the Bank's credit risk profile.

-With respect to a proportion of lifetime mortgages, the Bank has a continuing obligation to advance further capital to customers if requested.
+With respect to a proportion of lifetime mortgages, the Bank has a continuing, but reducing, obligation to advance further capital to customers if requested.
 This obligation was calculated based on the value of the property and age of the customer at the date of the initial advance.
-Additional cash advances to these customers' increases the bank's exposure to credit.
-Any additional borrowing is at the discretion of the Bank and is subject to age and property-related criteria.
+Additional cash advances to these customers' increase the bank's exposure to credit risk.

+Any borrowing not previously agreed is at the discretion of the Bank and is subject to age and property-related criteria.
-Retirement mortgages

-With this type of lifetime mortgage there is also no obligation on the customer to repay the capital borrowed until death or entry into long term care, however the customer is required to make interest payments on a monthly basis.
-Customers with this product also benefit from a "no negative equity" guarantee with respect to their capital.
+Retirement mortgages - This lifetime mortgage requires the customer to make interest payments only on a monthly basis.
+There is no obligation on the customer to repay the capital borrowed until death or entry into long term care.
+These borrowers also benefit from a "no negative equity" guarantee.

-This introduces another element of credit risk for the Bank.
+This product introduces another element of credit risk for the Bank.
 The drivers of credit risk within this portfolio are as follows:

 - Borrower default risk the risk that the customer is unable to make interest payments as they fall due. - A fall in house prices the Bank would incur credit losses should the value of the security taken in relation to the loan fall beneath the value of capital advanced plus any interest payments in arrears.
-The fall in house prices necessary for the Bank to suffer a credit loss would generally be less than for lump sum lifetime mortgages as interest does not roll-up.
+The fall in house prices necessary for the Bank to suffer a credit loss would generally be less than for roll-up lifetime mortgages as interest does not roll-up.

-A credit risk policy has been agreed by the Board which sets out the types of residential property eligible for a retirement mortgage loan, together with the maximum amounts the Bank will lend to borrowers of various ages.
-The credit risk policy further determines the method by which the Bank assesses that the customer is able to afford interest payments on the loan.
+A framework of policies risk policy has been agreed by the Board which sets out the types of residential property eligible for a retirement mortgage loan, together with the maximum amounts the Bank will lend to borrowers of various ages.
+These policies further determine the method by which the Bank assesses that the customer is able to afford interest payments on the loan.
 No capital repayment vehicle is required as repayment is made from the estate of the borrower on death.

-All applications are reviewed by specialist.
-Property and credit underwriting teams which are supported by a survey and valuation report on the property, conducted by a member of the Royal Institution of Chartered Surveyors and appropriate evidence as to the customer's ability to make interest repayments on the loan, where applicable.
+All applications are reviewed by specialist property and credit underwriting teams which are supported by a survey and valuation report on the property, conducted by a member of the Royal Institution of Chartered Surveyors.